-Yue Huang (Tsinghua University), Xin Wang (Tsinghua University), Haibin Zhang (Yangtze Delta Region Institute of Tsinghua University, Zhejiang), Sisi Duan (Tsinghua University)
+Yue Huang (Tsinghua University), Xin Wang (Tsinghua University and State Key Laboratory of Cryptography and Digital Economy Security), Haibin Zhang (Yangtze Delta Region Institute of Tsinghua University, Zhejiang), Sisi Duan (Tsinghua University, Zhongguancun Laboratory, Shandong Institute of Blockchains and State Key Laboratory of Cryptography and Digital Economy Security)

 In this work, we propose a new primitive called cross-consensus reliable broadcast (XRBC).
 The XRBC primitive models the security properties of communication between two groups, where at least one group executes a consensus protocol.
-We provide three constructions of XRBC under different assumptions and present three different applications for our XRBC protocols: a cross-shard coordination protocol via a case study of Reticulum (NDSS 2024), a protocol for cross-shard transactions via a case study of Chainspace (NDSS 2018), and a solution for cross-chain bridge.
+We provide three constructions of XRBC under varying assumptions and present three applications for our XRBC protocols: a cross-shard coordination protocol via a case study of Reticulum (NDSS 2024), a protocol for cross-shard transactions via a case study of Chainspace (NDSS 2018), and a solution for cross-chain bridge.
 Our evaluation results show that our protocols are highly efficient and benefit different applications.
 For example, in our case study on Reticulum, our approach achieves 61.16% lower latency than the vanilla approach.

 View More Papers